-The 2017 Chicago Marathon is coming up on Sunday, October 8.
-About 45,000 runners from all 50 states and more than 100 countries will run 26.2-miles through 29 Chicago neighborhoods.
+The 2021 Chicago Marathon is coming up on Sunday, October 10.
+After being canceled in 2020 due to COVID-19, the Marathon is anticipating over 35,000 runners will run 26.2-miles through 29 Chicago neighborhoods.

 Check out our spectators’ guide for everything you need to know!